General Overview on Glass Insulators – Basic Information

 CD 145 “Beehive” style telegraph insulator, marked: K / H.G.CO. // PETTICOAT, made by Hemingray Glass Company, circa 1886-1895, in aqua.

 Old photos from around the U.S. show many telephone, telegraph and electric power poles sporting large numbers of insulators arranged on crossarms.
-Some telephone poles (such as in large cities) carried as many as 20 or more crossarms, each one bearing six, eight, 10 or 12 (or even more) insulators.
+Some telephone poles (in large cities) carried as many as 20 or more crossarms, each one bearing six, eight, 10 or 12 (or even more) insulators.

 Each insulator was attached to the crossarm by being screwed onto threaded wooden or metal pegs, known as “pins”.
 A steel or copper tie-wire was attached to the insulator, and connected with the communication wire.
 These “pintype” insulators were an extremely commonplace sight, and communication lines with insulators were strung alongside most roads, highways, and railroads.